neatpro/Laravel-Quasar/README.md

 cp .env.example .env
 php artisan key:generate

-# Quasar Framework UMD Starter Kit
+# Laravel Quasar Starter Kit
-> This template is mainly for showing how you can use the Quasar UMD version.
+> Implementation of Quasar UMD under Laravel framework.

 ## Usage
 Use Quasar CLI to generate a new project using this template: